loader image

 Hay preservatives with prohibited substances in an organic field #

 Yes.
 The field would lose organic status as there is no means to ensure the field will not become contaminated to some degree.
-Only hay preservatives approved for organic use or those containing active ingredients listed in 4.2 & 5.2 are permitted.
+Only hay preservatives approved for organic use or those containing active ingredients listed in Table 4.2 are permitted, or hay preservatives listed in Table 5.2 if they are applied while baling.

 Acceptable substances in biodegradable mulches #